Katie10sfeldt/githubTest/javascript.md

 Properties: Do not end with ().
 These only extract information from the object.

 - Properties can determine length of an object, or other such features.

+## Day 28 -  Creating a New Object

+See [objects.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/objects.js) for examples on creating new objects